 Compute Engine instances, Cloud Storage buckets, and IAM settings are easier to manage when the whole Google Cloud workflow stays in your Ubuntu terminal.
-To install Google Cloud CLI on Ubuntu Linux, you add Google’s APT repository, install the google-cloud-cli package, and then initialize gcloud for either a desktop browser session or a headless server login.
+To install Google Cloud CLI on Ubuntu Linux, add Google’s APT repository, install the google-cloud-cli package, and initialize gcloud for either a desktop browser session or a headless server login.

 Install Google Cloud CLI on Ubuntu

 Google’s official APT repository is the cleanest Ubuntu install path because it keeps the CLI, later upgrades, and optional add-on packages in one place.
+If you searched for apt install gcloud, use the package name google-cloud-cli instead; APT installs that package and then exposes the gcloud command.

 These steps work on Ubuntu 26.04, 24.04, and 22.04 because Google’s repository uses the generic